Estimated reading time: 3 minutes

 Chart 2 – Weekly transfer quotation and payment requests

-So whilst there were clear, perhaps temporary, reductions in member requests the need for liquidity (or cash inflow from contributions) remains to meet transfer payments already offered under guarantee to members.
+So whilst there were clear, perhaps temporary, reductions in member requests the need for liquidity (or cash inflow from contributions) remains to meet transfer payments which have remained fairly steady over the period.

 Please note the picture here is drawn from considering the average position across a large and varied client base.
 Each individual scheme will be experiencing, and should consider, its own scheme specific situation.
 As noted by TPR, trustees and sponsors should remain alert to any trends or spikes in activity seen in their own schemes and respond accordingly.